newjersey/navigator.business.nj.gov/README.md

 # Business.NJ.Gov Dashboard

-This is the development repository for the work-in-progress business.nj.gov dashboard from the New Jersey Office of Innovation.
+This is the development repository for the work-in-progress business dashboard from the New Jersey Office of Innovation.
+For info on the existing [Business.NJ.gov](https://business.nj.gov) site, please see the [bottom of this document](https://github.com/newjersey/business.nj.gov#businessnjgov)

 ## Architecture